jebamania/ai-case-study/README.md

 Junbin Zhang.

 * How did the idea for the company (or project) come about?
-The idea for the Narwal T10 came to the founder during a family dinner
+The idea for the Narwal T10 came to the founder during a family dinner.

+>While having dinner with his family, our founder, Junbin, confided that he had hit some roadblocks with his robotics projects.
+When the dinner was almost over, suddenly Junbin's father looked down on the floor and unconsciously mentioned how difficult it was to clean the sticky mess left from spilled wine and fallen crumbs.
+He wished that there were something better than traditional mops that could save him from spending hours cleaning the floors.

 * How is the company funded?
 How much funding have they received?
 Narwal Robotics has had a significant funding history.
 The company raised a total of $14 million, with its latest funding round being Series D. Investors in Narwal include Tencent, Chuangwan Investment, Source Code Capital, ByteDance, HongShan, and others.
 Additionally, in April 2020, Narwal raised CNY 1 billion in a funding round led by ByteDance